hipe/tmx/myterm/README.md

 than a screen of code to implement. but it is never that simple:

-it is our goal to make this process arbitrarily configurable in a way that can scale out "horizontally" (so to  speak): we want the user to be able to configure arbitrary details to this process (like font, color, size, etc), and in a way that is as intuitive and usable (for a CLI).
+it is our goal to make this process arbitrarily configurable in a way that can scale out "horizontally" (so to speak): we want the user to be able to configure arbitrary details to this process (like font, color, size, etc), and in a way that is intuitive and usable (for a CLI).

 furthermore, we as developers of this utility want to be able to add, remove and modify "configurabilities" like these in a way that gives us